-Claims arising from the death of a loved one can be the most difficult claims for us to deal with.
-The law is unsatisfactory in relation to these claims, because no amount of money can compensate you for such a loss.
+Claims arising from the death of a loved one can be the hardest to face.
+No amount of money can compensate for such a loss.

-In many cases, claimants feel that they want the guilty party punished for their actions, and are disappointed when their civil claim does not have this effect, particularly if no action has been taken under criminal law.
+In many cases, those who are bereaved will want the guilty party punished for their actions.
+The civil claim does not have this effect.

 There are also limitations to what can be claimed for arising from a death, and the people who can make a claim.
 There are essentially three types of claim that can be made: